syncfusion/ej2-react-docs/src/lineargauge/linear-gauge/events.md

 import * as React from "react";
 import * as ReactDOM from "react-dom";
 import { ButtonComponent } from '@syncfusion/ej2-react-buttons';
-import { LinearGaugeComponent, AxesDirective, Print, Inject, AxisDirective, PointersDirective, PointerDirective, IPrintEventArgs } from '@syncfusion/ej2-react-lineargauge';
+import { LinearGaugeComponent, Print, Inject, IPrintEventArgs } from '@syncfusion/ej2-react-lineargauge';
 class App extends React.Component<{}, {}>{
 public clickHandler(){
   this.linear.print();